 • Data security: Use data loss prevention to block attackers and alert administrators.

-• Activity analytics: Provide visualization that helps administrators make decisions to better protect data.
+• Activity analytics: Provides visualization to help administrators make decisions to better protect data.

 • Endpoint access control: Manage mobile endpoints and monitor their data access usage.